cheme/parity-db/README.md

 15 of 16 value tables only allow values up to entry size.
 An additional table with 8kb entry size is designated for large values and allows multipart entries.

+### Subcollection

+Subcollection are defined as an available u64.

+They allow bach deletion.

+Removal is done asynchronously by the reindexing process.

+Removal involve iterating all index.
+Current implementation consider a subcollection index should not be reuse and lock in case of reuse.

+u64 may seem too small, TODO could consider u64 being hash(&[u8]) to get any subcollection and add remaining subcollection hash with value (next to key).

+#### Subcollection no Rc

+Index key is calculated from hashing both key and subcollection.

+So it is basically the same as using a key build from both key and subcollection.

+Only difference is that index does contain the subcollection in its entry (index entry size * 2).

+Therefore we can on asynchronous removal, iterate all index entry and check quickly the subcollection.

+#### Subcollection with Rc (ko design)

+Here index key is calculated the same way as usual (using only the key).

+So all subcollection identical key will use same index entry and point to same value.

+Pb:

+- index entry needs ALL subcollection for its removal process.
+- Rc needs to be manage by subcollection: otherwhise removal will be invalid (we don't know how many should be remove).

+#### Subcollection with Rc (better design?)

+Store a bloom filter of all subcollection instead of subcollection.

+Put `Vec<(SubCollectionId, SubCollectionRc)> attached to value.

+Issue no way to make this value attached map efficient.

+#### Subcollection with Rc (better design?)

+Therefore we need index (key + subcollection) that contains a single subcollection id and a Rc.
+(could reduce the subcollection to u32 and store 31 bit index on entry of 128bit as in previous).

+Also need a index (key only) containing a column global indexing (same as no collection).

+Then Rc act as normal in value.

+`get` operation is done on first index.

+`add` operation run on second index, then create/update first index from

+`remove` operation run on first index, and on second.

+So update are runing a double indexing scheme.

+Reads are runing a simple index query (but on a a bigger index).

+#### Subcollection with Rc (better design?)

+First level indexing of subcollection.
+Then sharing Rc does not work.

 ## Operations

 ### Lookup